 The Most Popular International Foods in London and Where To Find Them

-When people think of the flavors of London, it sometimes doesn’t extend beyond fish and chips or roast dinners.
-But while we adore our traditional tastes, the layers of London are dotted with a myriad of spices and exotic ingredients spanning the entire world—a taste testament to the millions of people who, over centuries, came here to visit and stayed.
-With more than nine million residents speaking at least 250 languages, there’s plenty of diversity to celebrate—and our favorite way to do that is by devouring seven of our most popular cuisines.
+Most people think that London’s cuisine is not much more than fish and chips or roast dinners.
+But while we adore these traditional favorites, the layers of London are filled with a myriad of spices and exotic ingredients spanning the entire world—a taste testament to the millions of people who, over centuries, came here to visit and stayed.
+With more than nine million residents speaking at least 250 languages, there’s plenty of diversity to celebrate, and our favorite way to do that is by devouring the most popular international foods in London.

 Turkish